 Folkestone Foraging – Living in the environment

 Folkestone is full of fantastic places to eat, and amazing countryside and seaside.
 You can find plenty of restaurants serving local food such as RockSalt and Dr Legumes.
-Folkelife, ever one for a snack on the go, went for a foraging walk with Luke Mahony-Page who’s run foraging walks during the Salt Festival.
-He also sells his own foraged seaweed and wild garlic pesto at the Kent Food Hubs Folkestone at the Quarterhouse on a Tuesday evenings, 5-7pm.
+Folkelife, ever one for a snack on the go, went for a foraging walk with Luke Mahony-Page.
+He runs foraging walks during the Salt Festival.
+He also sells his own foraged seaweed and wild garlic pesto at the Kent Food Hubs Folkestone at the Brewery Tap on Tuesday evenings, 5-7pm.

 The Warren is a registered place of scientific interest – an SSSI.
 It is also owned by the Earl of Radnor, gifted to the people of Folkestone for public use.
 It’s an area loved by dog walkers and holds an abundance of wild plants and seaweed.
 It’s also a place to find sorrel, sea beet, sea purslane and rock samphire.
 All year round, foraging Folkestone, you can find Alexanders, also known as horse parsley.
 We wanted to know the best times to pick the goodies you can find here.